tim-kao/-Computer-Network-Lab5-Routing-Protocol-Distance-Vector-Algorithm/README.md

 ## Overview ##
 Lab 5: Routing Algorithm Distance Vector \
-Implement Bellman-Ford algorithm and run on four separate machines.
+Implement the Bellman-Ford algorithm and run it on four separate machines.

 ## Demo ##
 ## Test Scenario ##